mhotoft/dsc-cp-package/README.md

 	* Images
 * Subtitles

+## Delivering the files

+So the metadata (ADI), binaries, subtitles etc. are put on our secure FTP server.
+You just need to place the content into a specific directory (e.g. name of the content provider).
+Each piece of content devlivered in a seperate directory. e.g.

+	[content provider name]/[your-asset-ID or title]/batman_adi.xml
+	[content provider name]/[your-asset-ID or title]/batman.ts
+	[content provider name]/[your-asset-ID or title]/batman.smi
+	[content provider name]/[your-asset-ID or title]/batman_cover.jpg
+	[content provider name]/[your-asset-ID or title]/batman_poster.jpg

+So for our file structure we want to have each package in separate directory.
+So that the TS, xml, images and smi files are in the same directory.
+For series we want the same structure pr. season.

+Naming of the directory can be done either through title or if you have any internal provider specific ID.

+You can get the credentials and setup of our FTP server from the TDC technical staff.

 ## Metadata
 All the metadata is expected to be in the standard of Cablelabs 1.1 (see our XSD file: [providerADI.xsd](providerADI.xsd)).